When did you last say, “I love you!” to yourself? I can’t remember ever saying it. Just the thought of it somehow feels wrong.

-Apparently, it’s not awkward just for me.
+Apparently, it’s awkward not just for me.
 So why not forget about it?
-We can’t.
-Jesus told us to love others as we love ourselves:

-In some ways, we do love ourselves.
+How do we love ourselves?
 We take care of our physical needs: rest, nutrition, and hygiene.
-We see the doctor when we’re ill and indulge in treats, like my favorite — dark chocolate infused with chilli pepper.
-We are supposed to care for others as we care for ourselves.
-I get that.
+We see the doctor when we’re ill.
+We indulge in treats like my favorite — dark chocolate infused with chili pepper.
+We care for our soul and our spirit by giving it what it needs to thrive.

 Even the ways we affirm ourselves are conditional.
-If I call myself talented, smart, or, dare I say handsome, in my mind there are usually comparisons going on: more talented than her, smarter than him.
+If I tell myself I’m talented, smart, or, dare I say handsome, in my mind there are usually comparisons going on: more talented than her, smarter than him.
 I can’t help but judge myself by a culturally imposed standard of beauty.
 I’m definitely not a 9/10.
 Maybe I’m a 7.

-“I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”
-Psalm 139:14
+I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well (Psalm 139:14).

 Celebrate yourself!
 Could that actually be a biblical concept?

-Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.”
-Mark 12:30
+Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength (Mark 12:30).

 If we live disconnected from our Creator, we continue to live out the labels we choose or those we’ve been given by the people around us.
 Other voices determine who we are, not God’s.
-Our ability to love others remains crippled because the love of Christ has not yet consumed and transformed us.
+Our ability to love others remains crippled because the love of Christ has not yet renewed and transformed us.